cvbordalo/tiva-teste-2/README.md

 yarn sequelize db:migrate
 ```

-You can use Postbird or Dbeaver as UI for the tables
+You can use Postbird or Dbeaver as UI for the tables.

-You need to use localhost as Host
+You need to use localhost as Host.

 Use port 5432

 Username: postgres

 password: docker

 Start your server
 ```bash